Updated on March 27th, 2023

 What did it cost?

 Through The Great Projects, for 2 weeks on the sanctuary, it cost UK£775, including all meals, but flights were organised separately.
 It was then an additional UK£350/week if you chose to stay longer.
 I was asked to pay UK£195 at time of booking & the remainder up to 60 days before the start date.
-They could take up to 60 volunteers at a time but the earlier you booked, the more likely they were to have places when you want them.
+They could take up to 60 volunteers at a time.
+However, the earlier you booked, the more likely they were to have places when you want them.

 The visit to the San people was $250 Namibian Dollars (NAD), organised through the sanctuary.
 NAD & South African Rand (ZAR) are used interchangeably in Namibia.

-To find out more about my activities at N/a’ankuse read my next article with details of my second week, involving walks with cheetahs & hyenas, measuring cheetah footprints while spending the afternoon in a cage with 4 of them & sleeping with the lions!
+To find out more about my activities at N/a’ankuse read my next post with details of my second week, involving walks with cheetahs & hyenas, measuring cheetah footprints while spending the afternoon in a cage with 4 of them & sleeping with the lions!